avo-hq/docs.avohq.io/docs/2.0/licensing.md

 ```

 That information helps us to identify your license and return a license valid/invalid response to Avo.
-The requests are made at boot time and every hour when you use Avo.
+The requests are made at boot time and every hour when you use Avo on any license type.

+If you need a special build without the license validation mechanism please [get in touch](mailto:adrian@avohq.io).

 ## Upgrade your 1.0 license to 2.0